Newmont

-Newmont Corporation is an American gold mining company based in Greenwood Village, Colorado.
+Newmont Corporation is an American gold mining company based in Denver, Colorado.

 It is the world's largest gold mining corporation.
-Incorporated in 1921, it owns gold mines in Nevada, Colorado, Ontario, Quebec, Mexico, the Dominican Republic, Australia, Ghana, Argentina, Peru, and Suriname.
+Incorporated in 1921, it holds ownership of gold mines in the United States Canada, Mexico, the Dominican Republic, Australia, Ghana, Argentina, Peru, and Suriname.
+Newmont is also a partial owner of Nevada Gold Mines in Nevada with Barrick Mining being the majority owner and operator.
 In addition to gold, Newmont mines copper, silver, zinc and lead.

-Newmont has approximately 31,600 employees and contractors worldwide, and is the only gold company in the Standard & Poor's 500 stock market index.

-Newmont is spending $500 million on renewable energy projects through 2025 towards its commitment of reducing carbon emissions by 30% by 2030.